Trefor BeachLlanaelhaearn, Llŷn Peninsula

 Trefor beach, Llŷn Peninsula, North Wales

-The beach at Trefor, on the northern coast of the Llyn Peninsula, forms part of a quaint little harbour, a haven for boating, swimming, surfing and fishing.
+The beach at Trefor, on the northern coast of the Llŷn Peninsula, forms part of a quaint little harbour.
+It is a haven for boating, swimming, surfing and fishing.

-Trefor beach is a charming sand and pebble beach protected from the Irish Sea by its harbour wall and tucked beneath the Llyn’s highest hills.
-The village of Trefor sits above the sand and the sheltered harbour was once a bustling port for the exportation of granite.
+The charming sand and pebble beach is protected from the Irish Sea by its harbour wall and tucked beneath the Llŷn’s highest hills.
+The village of Trefor sits above the sand, and the sheltered harbour was once a bustling port for the exportation of granite.

 Trefor's pretty little harbour was once a key spot on the northern coast for the exportation of granite.
 The granite was quarried from the Y Eifl mountains and taken by horse and cart down to the harbour.
-The harbour and the wall provide the shelter for a sandy beach of about 100 metres long.
-There are breath-taking views down the Llyn Peninsula from the village itself that site above the harbour.
+The harbour and the wall provide shelter for a sandy beach of about 100 metres long.
+There are breath-taking views down the Llŷn Peninsula from the village itself that sit above the harbour.

 The beach is a nice mix of sand and pebbles and the harbour area is great for swimming and for anchoring up due to its sheltered nature.
 When the wind is from the southerly quarter and there is a big swell running, there is a great wave to surf on the west side of the pier that breaks down the point.
 When the swell is running the car parks become busy with surfers checking the wave.
 The 200m long pier itself helps to shelter the harbour and there is a slipway in the harbour for launching.

 The village serves the beach well with a few handy shops for stocking up.

 The wave that breaks the other side of the pier is a well-known spot for the local surfers.

 There is great fishing off the base of the pier.
 Please note that access to the main part of the pier is not possible.